ApiLogicServer/ApiLogicServer-src/api_logic_server_cli/prototypes/base/readme.md

 ## Establish Your Python Environment - Local Install

+VSCode projects automatically use installed API Logic Server `venv`, so this step is not required until you want to create a local `venv` for additional packages.

 You `requirements.txt` has already been created, so...

 ```bash title="Install API Logic Server in a Virtual Environment"